-In full payment for the Purchased Shares, Onconetix issued shares (the "Exchange Shares") consisting of: (i) 3,675,414 shares of Buyer Common Stock equal to approximately 19.9% of the total issued and outstanding Buyer Common Stock and (ii) 2,696,729 shares of Series B Convertible Preferred Stock contingently convertible into 269,672,900 shares of Buyer Common Stock upon shareholder approval (the "Exchange Consideration").
+In full payment for the Purchased Shares, Onconetix issued the Exchange Shares consisting of: (i) 3,675,414 shares of Buyer Common Stock equal to approximately 19.9% of the total issued and outstanding Buyer Common Stock and (ii) 2,696,729 shares of Series B Convertible Preferred Stock contingently convertible into 269,672,900 shares of Buyer Common Stock upon shareholder approval (the "Exchange Consideration").

-The fair value of the 3,675,414 shares of Buyer Common Stock, was determined using the closing price of the Buyer Common Stock as of the Closing Date, which was \$0,2382.
+The fair value of the 3,675,414 shares of Buyer Common Stock, was determined using the closing price of the Buyer Common Stock as of the Closing Date, which was \$0.2382.
 The fair value of the 2,696,729 shares of Series B Preferred Stock was based on the underlying fair value of the common shares issuable upon conversion, also based on the closing price of the Buyer Common Stock as of the Closing Date.
 The aggregate fair value of the common and preferred shares issued as consideration was equal to approximately \$65.1 million.

 As a result of the Transactions, Proteomedix became a direct, wholly owned subsidiary of Onconetix.
-Upon shareholder approval it is anticipated that, following the Conversion (as defined below) and closing of the investment pursuant to the Subscription Agreement (as defined below), Sellers will own approximately 87.2% of the outstanding equity interests of Onconetix, the Investor will own approximately 7.5% of the outstanding equity interests of Onconetix, and the stockholders of Onconetix immediately prior to the Share Exchange Closing will own approximately 5.3% of the outstanding equity interests of Onconetix.
+Upon shareholder approval it is anticipated that, following the Conversion (as defined below) and closing of the investment pursuant to the Subscription Agreement (as defined below), Sellers will own approximately 87.5% of the outstanding equity interests of Onconetix (exclusive of the shares to be issued under the Subscription Agreement), the shares issued to the PMX Investor under the Subscription Agreement will be approximately 6.5% of the outstanding equity interests of Onconetix, and the stockholders of Onconetix immediately prior to the Share Exchange Closing will own approximately 6.0% of the outstanding equity interests of Onconetix.

-Each option to purchase shares of Proteomedix (each, a "Proteomedix Stock Option") outstanding immediately before the Closing, whether vested or unvested, remains outstanding until the Conversion unless otherwise terminated in accordance with its terms.
-At the Conversion, each outstanding Proteomedix Stock Option, whether vested unvested, shall be assumed by Onconetix and converted into the right to receive (a) an option to acquire shares of Buyer Common Stock (each, an "Assumed Option") or (b) such other derivative security as Onconetix and Proteomedix may agree, subject in either case to substantially the same terms and conditions as were applicable to such Proteomedix Stock Option immediately before the Closing.
+Each Proteomedix Stock Option outstanding immediately before the Closing, whether vested or unvested, remains outstanding until the Conversion unless otherwise terminated in accordance with its terms.
+At the Conversion, each outstanding Proteomedix Stock Option, whether vested unvested, shall be assumed by Onconetix and converted into the right to receive (a) an option to acquire shares of Buyer Common Stock or (b) such other derivative security as Onconetix and Proteomedix may agree, subject in either case to substantially the same terms and conditions as were applicable to such Proteomedix Stock Option immediately before the Closing.
 Each Assumed Option shall: (i) represent the right to acquire a number of shares of Buyer Common Stock equal to the product of (A) the number of Proteomedix Common Shares that were subject to the corresponding Proteomedix Stock Option immediately prior to the Closing, multiplied by (B) the Exchange Ratio; and (ii) have an exercise price (as rounded down to the nearest whole cent) equal to the quotient of (A) the exercise price of the corresponding Company Option, divided by (B) the Exchange Ratio.

-In connection with the Transactions, on December 15, 2023, Onconetix entered into a Subscription Agreement (the "Subscription Agreement") with the PMX Investor for a private placement of \$5.0 million of units (the "Units"), each unit comprised of (i) one share of Common Stock and (ii) one pre-funded warrant (collectively, the "Warrants") to purchase 0.3 shares of Common Stock at an exercise price of \$0.001 per share, for an aggregate purchase price per Unit of \$0.25 (the "Purchase Price").
+In connection with the Transactions, on December 15, 2023, Onconetix entered into the Subscription Agreement with the PMX Investor for a private placement of \$5.0 million of Units, each unit comprised of (i) one share of Common Stock and (ii) one pre-funded warrant to purchase 0.3 shares of Common Stock at an exercise price of \$0.001 per share, for an aggregate purchase price per Unit of \$0.25 (the "Purchase Price").
 Additional shares are issuable to the PMX Investor to the extent the PMX Investor continues to hold Common Stock included in the Units and if the VWAP during the 270 days following closing is less than the Purchase Price, as set forth in the Subscription Agreement.